-The rate of ILI-related presentations and admissions to EDs increased in the past week (Figure 2).
+The rate of ILI-related presentations to EDs increased in the past week while the rate of admissions remained stable (Figure 2).

 Figure 2.
 Number and rate of ILI presentations/admissions to emergency departments in WA in the past eight weeks